Jepse/Employai/README.md

 ### Mentions ⭐

 OpenBMB's ChatDev has taken the modular approach for their development.
-The structure they have created is very easy to read write and append.
-SaglabsAi is basing Employai's structure on this project.
+The structure they have created is very easy to read and append.

 David Shapiro's Sparse Priming Representation - https://github.com/daveshap/SparsePrimingRepresentations - theory-application.md